 Somewhere along I-40 east of Barstow in the vast Mojave Desert, this heavy hauler was parked.
 Note the jeep dolly attached to the fifth wheel, and the hydraulic steer trailer taking up the rear.
 A very impressive rig, indeed!
 (Click to enlarge, click again for even larger.)

 I have loved trucks since I was a kid…

-As a school kid back in the 50s I would get into trouble for drawing trucks in class.
-I loved ’em even as a kid and from those days I always wanted to be a truck driver.
-Then in the 60s, after I was out of high school I could find no way to learn the trade.
+As an elementary school kid back in the 1950s I would get into trouble for drawing trucks in class.
+I loved ’em even then and from those days I always wanted to be a truck driver.
+Then in the 60s after I was out of high school, I could find no way to learn the trade.
 There were no truck driving schools back then, at least none I knew about.

 Here’s the rig I learned on and identical to the one I drove waaay back in the 70s.
 The logging trucks of today are much improved but still have about the same appearance as this old timer.
-This logger had walking beam suspensions that rode like a tractor.
-They were powered by Cummins 335 engines and had the old 5X4 main/Brownie transmissions.
+These loggers had walking beam suspensions that rode like a crippled duck and we drove many miles each day over washboard logging roads.
+They were powered by Cummins 335 engines and had twin stick 5X4 main/Brownie transmissions.

 Click to view some of the old iron I used to drive – and the captions.

 I loved this Freightliner, old #34.
 She was my assigned tractor when my employer hauled sugar and molasses for Spreckels Sugar and also chemicals from near Death Valley.
 This was one of my favorite rides; she had a Cummins 350 and a 13 speed Roadranger transmission.